 Shayna and Marlyn both noticed how their husband became so focused on their own needs and forgot about their wives'.

 Behaviour towards caregiver

-Some caregivers were challenged by care recipient in ways that affected their well-being.
+Some caregivers were challenged by the care recipient in ways that affected their well-being.
 For example, Alyce and Shoshana both have husbands who are cognitively or mentally affected by their illness, and have both experienced episodes of verbal abuse.

 Effects of behaviour